Theresa Kugel

-Sister Theresa Kugel, OP (1912, Orekhovo-Zuyevo, Moscow Oblast, Russian Empire – 1977, Vilnius, Lithuania), was a Dominican nun of the Russian Catholic Church.
+Sister Theresa Kugel, OP (1912, Orekhovo-Zuyevo, Moscow Governorate, Russian Empire – 2 December 1977, Vilnius, Lithuanian SSR, Soviet Union), was a convert from Orthodox Judaism to the Russian Catholic Church, a Byzantine Rite Dominican nun in the community founded by Mother Catherine Abrikosova, and a Gulag survivor.
 Her birth name was Minna Rahmielovna Kugel (Минна Рахмиэловна Кугель).

-Biography
+Early life

+Mina Rakhmielovna Kugel was born in 1912 into the family of a rabbi and grew up in Kostroma, where her father ran an illegal and underground synagogue in defiance of both Soviet anti-Judaism and anti-religious legislation.
+According to Walter Kolarz, the spread of atheist propaganda and the religious persecution of Soviet Jews was generally assigned at the time to the Yevsektsiya, or Jewish sections, of the Soviet Communist Party and its main institutions.
+For example, the Jewish section inside the League of Militant Godless, "had a total of 40,000 Jewish members in 1929, the year when the anti-religious campaign was at its peak.
+These 'Jewish sections' were much despised by the bulk of Russia's Jewry.
+Their members were regarded with as much contempt as the Jewish renegades who turned persecutors of the own brethren in the Middle Ages."

-Mina Rakhmielovna Kugel was born in 1912 into the family of a rabbi.
-Her parents and siblings were later described as, "good and decent people, faithful to all the precepts of the Jewish religion."
-Mina, however, grew up feeling torn between the Orthodox Jewish values of her family and the indoctrination into Marxist–Leninist atheism through the Soviet educational system.
+Minna Kugel's parents and siblings were later described as, "good and decent people, faithful to all the precepts of the Jewish religion".
+Mina, however, grew up feeling torn between the Orthodox Jewish values of her family and the coercive indoctrination into both Marxist-Leninism and Atheism through the Soviet educational system.
+According to Fr.
+Georgii Friedman, a young Mina Kugel was a member of the Young Pioneers and the Komsomol.

-In 1929, a 15-year old Mina Kugel graduated from high school in Yaroslavl, and returned to her parents in Kostroma, where she became closely acquainted with two of her father's boarders, Stephanie Gorodets and Margarita Krylevskoy.
+In 1929, a 15-year old Mina Kugel graduated from high school in Yaroslavl, and returned to her parents in Kostroma, where she became closely acquainted with two of her father's boarders, Stephanie Gorodets and Margarita Krylevskaya.
 Both women were nuns of the Moscow community of the Third Order of Saint Dominic which had been founded in August 1917 by Mother Catherine Abrikosova.
 Until this time, Mina Kugel had never before been exposed to Christianity.